The Elder Scrolls Online: Fallen Banners

+Feast of Shadows

+Feast of Shadows is a dungeon-based DLC featuring two new dungeons: Black Gem Foundry and Naj-Caldeesh.
+The DLC was released on August 18, 2025, for PC and Mac, and on September 3, 2025, for Xbox and PlayStation consoles.

 Content updates

 One Tamriel

 In June 2016, a new content update, titled One Tamriel, was announced.
 The update changed the core gameplay to allow players to play quests, explore areas, and group up with others without previously implemented restrictions.
 The update was released in October 2016.

 Homestead

 In October 2016, Firor announced that player housing would be coming to the game in 2017.
 It was released on February 6, 2017, as part of update 13.
 There are over 40 different types of houses available; homes are styled after the game's ten playable races, and they come in furnished or unfurnished versions, which can be bought using in-game gold or with real money using crowns.